US Shoots Down Armed Turkish Drone After It Came Too Close To US Troops In Syria

 Commanders determined it was a threat and U.S. F-16 fighter jets shot it down around 11:40 a.m., Ryder said, adding that no U.S. forces were injured.

+Syria’s military blamed insurgents “backed by known international forces,” without naming any particular group, and threatened to respond with “full force.”

+Syria has been in a civil war for more than a decade, and the country is split into areas controlled by the Syrian government led by President Bashar al-Assad; al-Qaida-linked militants and Turkish-backed opposition fighters in the northwest; and Kurdish forces in the northeast that the U.S. partners with to conduct missions against the Islamic State group.
+So far, the war has killed half a million people, wounded hundreds of thousands and left many parts of the country destroyed.

 Typically, the U.S. and Turkish militaries, which are NATO allies, work in close coordination in conducting air maneuvers.
-But American troops also work closely with Kurdish-led forces to counter the Islamic State group in the region.
+But Turkey considers the Kurdish forces that work with the American troops to be aligned with the Kurdistan Workers’ Party, or PKK.

 The U.S. has about 900 troops in Syria conducting missions to counter Islamic State group militants.